sap218/jabberwocky/catch/README.md

 - annotation file with concepts on a new line
 - can be `snatch` output

+## `filter_level`
+- parameter for which stop words list to use
+- "light" is a smaller list consisting only of 179 stop words
+- "heavy" is much larger list consisting of 1160 stop words

 ## `grep_format`
 - output in grep (`True`) format or with tags (`False`) that were found in post